HankMarietta/Selective-Morphogenesis/README.md

 # Selective-Morphogenesis
-Software for Selective Morphogenesis Research Instructions for use of the software are found in the Help.pdf file.
+Software for Selective Morphogenesis Research: See the Help.pdf file for instructions.